 Sediment Control - The methods employed to prevent sediment from leaving the development site.
 Examples of sediment control practices are silt fences, sediment traps, earth dikes, drainage swales, check dams, subsurface drains, pipe slope drains, storm drain inlet protection, and temporary or permanent sedimentation basins.

 Small Site Construction Activity - Includes clearing, grading or excavation, that disturbs one-half acre (½) to one (1) acre, or less than one (1) acre of total land area that is part of a larger common plan of development or sale that will ultimately disturb equal to or greater than one (1) acre.

+Site Layout Staking - The process of interpreting construction plans and marking the location of proposed new structures to ensure a project is built according to engineering design plans.

 Soil - The unconsolidated mineral and organic material on the immediate surface of the earth.
 For the purposes of this document temporary stockpiles of clean sand, gravel, aggregate, concrete or bituminous materials (which have less stringent protection) are not considered “soil” stockpiles.